espocrm/documentation/docs/administration/bpm-tracking-urls.md

 *Available as of Advanced Pack 2.7.0 and EspoCRM 6.1.3.*

-Useful when an URL must be unique for a specific process.
+Useful when the URL must be unique for a specific process.
 E.g. send an email for a feedback on provided customer support, the email contains unique links to rate quality of support.

-A **signal**  `clickUniqueUrl.UNIQUE_ID` will be broadcasted when URL is opened by a recipient, where *UNIQUE_ID* will be a generated ID.
+The signal  `clickUniqueUrl.UNIQUE_ID` will be broadcasted when the URL is opened by a recipient, where *UNIQUE_ID* is a generated ID.

-Use code `{trackingUrl:TRACKING_URL_ID.{$$variableName}}` in an **email template** instead of a URL: , where *variableName* is a name of the variable where generated ID is stored, *TRACKING_URL_ID* is an ID of the Tracking URL record (can be obtained from the address bar).
-The code will be automatically substituted with a proper URL when email is sent.
+Use code `{trackingUrl:TRACKING_URL_ID.{$$variableName}}` in an email template instead of a *URL:* , where *variableName* is a name of the variable where the generated ID is stored, *TRACKING_URL_ID* is an ID of the Tracking URL record (can be obtained from the address bar).
+The code will be automatically substituted with a proper URL when the email is sent.

 Steps:

 1\.
 Create Tracking URL at Campaigns > top-right menu > Tracking URLs.

 2\.
-In BPM: Use an *Execute Formula Script* action or *Script Task* to generate a unique and store it to a variable:
+In BPM: Use an *Execute Formula Script* action or *Script Task* to generate a unique and store it in a variable:

 ```
 $uniqueId = util\generateId();
 ```

 3\.
 In BPM: Add a *Send Message* task.
-Use an email template with a link `{trackingUrl:TRACKING_URL_ID.{$$uniqueId}}`.
+Use an email template with the link `{trackingUrl:TRACKING_URL_ID.{$$uniqueId}}`.
 Replace `TRACKING_URL_ID` with the ID of the *Tracking URL* record.
 This link is supposed to be clicked by a recipient.

 4\.
 In BPM: Use a *Signal Catching* event with the signal `clickUniqueUrl.{$$uniqueId}`.